Last Updated on September 17, 2024

 have under 2lbs of trash:

-I honestly pulled this number our of thin air.
+I honestly pulled this number out of thin air.
 I don’t think I’ve made two pounds of trash in the last two years, but I’d rather be proud of myself rather than disappointed.

-I’m not going to be in control of a lot of aspects of the event… as much as I’d like to be.
-I’m relinquishing the power and letting other people handle it.
-I’d much rather relax and have a good time than worry about small details out of my control.
+I realized that I was not going to be in control of a lot of aspects of the event… as much as I’d have liked to be.
+I relinquished the power and let other people handle it.
+I’d much rather relax and have a good time than worry about small details out of my control, and some of that is collateral waste.

 figure out a way to compost all food scraps:

 I don’t have municipal compost in my city.
-Instead, I’ll need to figure out a way to get it taken care of in a city that does have municipal compost.
-I can just imagine me and my bridesmaids running around town throwing compost into random people’s green bins.
+Instead, I needed to figure out a way to get it taken care of in a city that does have municipal compost.
+Imagine me and my bridesmaids running around town throwing compost into random people’s green bins.

 forgo useless party favors:

 I mean, does anyone really need a favor?
-When I go to an event, wining and dining me is the best favor you could give.
+When I go to an event, I feel that wining and dining me is the best favor you could give.
 I don’t feel that there’s any reason I should be given anything more than that.
-However, I would love to hear your opinion.
+However, I would love to hear your opinion.ย

 buy second hand or borrow when possible: